wftutorials/laravel-tutorial2/Tutorial.md

 # Working with assets

 When working with assets Laravel has a lot of options for us to choose from.
-But we will kepp it simple.
+But we will keep it simple.
 Head to the public folder and create a file called `primary.css`.

 Enter some css into it as shown below.